-A chance of snow before 9am, then a slight chance of rain between 9am and 11am.
-Mostly cloudy, with a high near 37.
-Windy, with a north northwest wind 20 to 30 mph, with gusts as high as 40 mph.
+A chance of snow before noon.
+Mostly cloudy, with a high near 16.
+Northwest wind around 15 mph.
 Chance of precipitation is 30%.

 Since Tuesday, April 28, 2015, which was declared “Phone-Free Tuesday” by the administration, cell phone distraction has been drastically reduced at school.
 That infamous Tuesday began with an assembly of high school students at 8:15 am when Mr. Ackerman informed them that Tuesday had been declared "phone-free."
 Upon leaving auditorium, students gave their phones to their DEAR teachers for safe-keeping until 3:15.Our experience proved that allowing students possession of their phones during class is a distinct distraction to the educational program, and changes were made.